gali-leilei/gali-leilei.github.io/content/projects/cs231n-final.md

 Group project for CS221N, spring 2017.

-Convolutional Neural Network (CNN) was quite hype back then.
+Convolution Neural Network (CNN) was quite hype back then.

-This project compared several SOTA model at the time, and tried a few techniques to boost test metrics.
+This project compared several state-of-the-art (SOTA) model at the time, and tried a few techniques to boost test metrics.

 You can view [code][code] and [paper][paper] here.